 Student loans can be used to pay for a variety of costs associated with your college education, such as tuition and fees, room and board, books and supplies, transportation, and the purchase of a computer or software.
 However, while borrowing funds may be a wise investment, it deserves careful consideration; all student loans must be paid back, including interest and fees.
-Before deciding to take out a loan, be sure to look for free money first, such as grants and scholarships, and speak to a CCV financial aid counselor about other funding options.
+Before deciding to take out a loan, be sure to look for free money first, such as grants and scholarships, and speak to a CCV Financial Aid Counselor about other funding options.
+If you meet eligibility requirements you can submit a Federal Loan request here (CCV login required).

 Types of Federal Loans